-- complain to the Council about something the Council has done wrong, something that the Council should have done or if the Council has not treated an individual in a professional or civil manner; - complain to the Local Government and Social Care Ombudsman if they think the Council has not followed its procedures properly.
+- the Council has done wrong, something that the Council should have done or if the Council has not treated an individual in a professional or civil manner; - complain to the Local Government and Social Care Ombudsman if they think the Council has not followed its procedures properly.
 However, they should only do this after using the Council's own complaints process; and - inspect the Council's accounts during the public inspection period and make their views known to the external auditor.